egnyte/ax/README.md

 After this, you can auto complete commands, flags, environments, docker container names and even attribute names by hittig TAB.
 Use it, love it, never go back.

-## Setup with Kibana
+## Setup with Kibana or Cloudwatch
-To setup Ax for use with Kibana, run:
+To setup Ax for use with Kibana or Cloudwatch, run:

     ax env add

-This will prompt you for a name, backend-type (kibana in this case), URL and if this URL is basic auth protected a username and password, and then an index.
+This will prompt you for a name, backend-type and various other things depending on your backend of choice.
+After a successful setup, you should be ready to go.

 To see if it works, just run: